troglobit/troglobit.github.io/content/project/finit.markdown

 ---
 <img class="center noborder" src="/images/finit3.png" style="width: 310px; height: 240px;" alt="Finit: A fast init for Linux" />

-Finit is a simple alternative to [SysV init][] and [systemd][7].
+Finit is a simple alternative to [SysV init][1] and [systemd][7].
 It was reverse engineered from the legendary EeePC fastinit ten years ago by Claudio Matsuoka — "gaps filled with frog DNA …"

 Finit primarily targets small and embedded Linux systems by greatly reducing the amount of context switches, forks, and calls to external